walterxie/MEP-tutorial/README.md

 </figure>
 <br>

-This analysis requires a bit longer to converge, so change the MCMC chain length to 10 million, and the log intervals for the trace-log and tree-log to 10 thousand.
+This analysis takes longer to converge, so we will change the MCMC chain length to 10 million, and the log intervals for the trace log and tree log to 10 thousand.
 Then, save the file and run BEAST.
 You can also download the log (`RSV2-bs.log`) and tree (`RSV2-bs.trees`) files from the `precooked-runs` directory.